mribica/mribica.github.com/_posts/2012-11-26-fun-with-git-pre-commit.markdown

 ---
 layout: post
-title: "Gitshoot, Fun with git post-commit hook and webcam"
+title: "Gitshot, Fun with git post-commit hook and webcam"
 author: "mribica"
 ---

 For quite some time now, I have had this idea about collection of Gitshots.
-Basically.
-Idea is to create git hook that will capture image from webcam on every git commit.
+Basically idea is to create git hook that will capture image from webcam on every git commit.
 And here it is, Gitshot.

 ## Capture image from command line